confluentinc/examples/python.rst

        Produced record to topic test1 partition [0] @ offset 9
        10 messages were produced to topic test1!

 #.
-Run the consumer, passing in arguments for (a) the local file with
+Run the consumer, passing in arguments for the following:

-   configuration parameters to connect to your Kafka cluster and (b) the same topic name as used above.
-Verify that the consumer received all the messages:
+   - The local file with configuration parameters to connect to your Kafka cluster.
+   - The same topic name you used in step 1.

+#.
+Verify the consumer received all the messages as shown in the following example:

    .. code-block:: bash